bazz1tv/snestracker/Building.md

 Some of these library files are version dependent (eg. 5.3-posix), so until an automation strategy is discovered (static build?), be careful.

+#### 32-bit

+I haven't actually tested a 32-bit compile from Ubuntu, but it probably involves installing `i686-w64-mingw32-g++` package and adapting the 64-bit instructions in a similar fashion as can be observed from the Gentoo instructions.

 Internal Dependencies
 ---------------------